Contact Us Today

 Having problems with your bones, tendons, and ligaments can be quite painful; but with the right care from an orthopedist in Massapequa, you will receive nothing but excellent treatment.
 For more information or to book an appointment, please feel free to contact us.

-What Else Can We Help With
+What Else Can Our Orthopedist in Massapequa Help With?

 When it comes to recovery; many people tend to think of hospitals and, by extension, surgeries that fix the major issues.
 These surgeries, however, are costly, invasive, and create an unnecessary risk to those trying to live a healthy life.
 Many individuals pick the route of surgery before even considering the numerous benefits that chiropractic care has to offer.
 In a study from 2012, it was shown that just under half of the patients who first met with a surgeon proceeded with a surgical option (42.7%), compared to a low of 1.5% of patients who initially met with a chiropractor.
 This statistic shows the many benefits that treatment with chiropractic care can provide.
 Although surgery is a viable option for some, taking a holistic approach to starting is better for your overall recovery.
 At Massapequa Pain Management & Rehabilitation, our team includes a pain management physician, an orthopedic spine surgeon, physical therapists, and orthopedists in Massapequa, New York provides you with the most effective treatment plan.
 If you live on Long Island and are searching for an “orthopedic near me” – our staff can provide you with assistance.